the-mikedavis/tree-sitter-erlang/README.md

       or use preprocessor directives with blatantly invalid syntax.
 This can be measured with
       `tree-sitter parse --quiet --stat path/to/otp/**.{erl,hrl}`.
-[^2]: Note that tree-sitter grammars can be used to parse syntax
+[^2]: Tree-sitter grammars can be used to parse syntax _incrementally_
-      _incrementally_ (as you type) which can take less than a millisecond.
+      (as you type) which can take less than a millisecond.